 We are Technology and Solutions Focused

 Our company goal is to be recognized as the premier services and solutions provider and preferred prime contractor for our customers.
 We also strive to be recognized for our integrity and the respect and commitment we give to our customers.
 As an employee owned company, employees all have a stake in the success of the company, so our employees are highly incentivized to work together.
 Torch’s culture of cooperation is something our employees are very proud of and is one of the key reasons for our success.

-A Culture That Gives Back
+A Culture that Gives Back

 Torch believes in giving back to the community.
 Torch has made corporate contributions to organizations including the Community Foundation of Greater Huntsville; Still Serving Veterans; Junior Achievement; the Huntsville Art League; Christmas Charities Year-Round; the National Association of Black Engineers, and many others.
 We also sponsor academic competitions and robotics teams at multiple schools in the area.

-Although Torch makes numerous contributions to local charities annually, the cornerstone for employee philanthropy is “Torch Helps,” a 501(c)3, non-profit organization funded by employees and managed solely by employee volunteers.
+Although Torch makes numerous contributions to local charities annually, the cornerstone for employee philanthropy is “Torch Helps,” a 501(c)3, non-profit organization funded by employee-owners and managed solely by employee-owner volunteers.
 The organization operates under the direction of a volunteer review board, which receives formal grant applications from charities that are then evaluated against a consistent set of questions to screen applicants.
 Applicants are also evaluated against the Better Business Bureau’s Wise Giving Alliance Standards for Charity Accountability.
 When a charity passes these standards, employees then vote on which charity selected will receive the grant.
-At least one major grant is awarded each quarter.
+At least two large grants ($10,000) are awarded each quarter.
 In addition, numerous small grants ($500 or less) are awarded each year.
 In 2019, Torch Helps reached $1,000,000 in total donations of direct grants to local charities in our communities and hundreds of volunteer hours.
 Torch Helps operates with 100-percent financial efficiency because Torch Technologies covers all expenses associated with the organization’s overhead.
 Torch Helps believes that “Together Our Resources Can Help.”
 This captures the spirit and inspiration of Torch’s culture of giving.

-Living Up to Our Core Attributes
+We Live Our Core Attributes

 Our employee owners adopted seven core values/attributes that reflect our culture and establish direction for our future.
 These attributes are: innovation; cooperation; expertise; customer focus; excellence; integrity; and reliability.
 We reinforce our desire to maintain this reputation with every individual we hire, every business relationship we begin, and every client we serve.